 Posters and art supplies (construction paper, markers, etc.)

-Use the attached Lesson Slides to follow along with the lesson.
+Use the attached Lesson Slides to guide the lesson.
 Begin with slide 3.
 Briefly, read aloud the essential questions: How do people steal your identity online?
 Can we prevent identity theft or consumer fraud?
 Move to slide 4.
 Introduce students to the Fist to Five strategy.
 Ask students to hold up 0-5 fingers based on their answers to the question, "Do you know how to protect your online identity?"
 As stated on the slide, a closed fist means, "I'm not sure how to prevent my identity from being compromised," while five fingers mean, "I'm an expert at protecting my online identity."

 Ask students who gave reasonably high numbers to share what they do to protect their identity.
 On a whiteboard space, record students' ideas and other ideas from the discussion about how to prevent identity theft.

 Introduce students to the Justified True or False strategy.
 Then, invite students to explore the topic of identity theft and consumer fraud.
 Pass out a copy of the attached Justified True or False List handout to each student.
 Ask students to read each statement carefully and decide whether it is true or false based on personal knowledge.
-Allow about 15 to 20 minutes of time for this activity.
+Allow about 15–20 minutes of time for this activity.

 Pass out a copy of the attached The Problems of Identity Theft reading to each student.
 Have students read the article, correcting their Justified True and False Lists as they go.
 For statements deemed false, students should write the correct information underneath the statement.
 Allow about 30 minutes for the reading and for students to correct their lists.

 Next, move to slide 5.
 Go over each answer with the class and have students correct their own answers (if you have chosen not to take up students' lists).
 Move to slide 6 when students are ready to see statements 5-8, and then to slide 7 to see statements 9-11.
-Additionally, see the attached Justified True or False List (Answer Key) for a printed version of the answers.
+See the attached Justified True or False List (Answer Key) for a printed version of the answers.

 Place students in groups of 2-3.
 Pass out a copy of the attached PSA Rubric to each student.
 Invite groups to create their own PSA about identity theft prevention.
 Each group will have a specific topic to address.
 Consider also telling students that the best PSAs will be placed in your school's hallway, if possible.
 Read the rubric aloud and answer any questions regarding expectations for the project.